jruffet/qcmffvl/README.md

 It is based on angularJS, jquery, and bootstrap (and much more).
 Purely client side, with only static files, setting it up takes seconds (just fire up a web server, clone the repo, and you're done).

-To see how it looks like, you can access the last stable version at : http://qcm.ffvl.fr/
+To see how it looks like, you can access the latest stable version at : http://qcm.ffvl.fr/